This post may contain affiliate links. Please read my affiliate policy for more information.

 A big, very important lesson of widowhood that I’ve learned is the only way to feel better is to stop making excuses and start doing something.
 I’m not talking about setting BHAG’s (Big, Hairy, Audacious Goals).
 I’m talking about something productive that’s as simple as eating a healthy breakfast.
 There are plenty of websites dedicated to healthy eating.
 My favorite, because I’m a lazy cook, is the Minimalist Baker.
 I can be productive, and healthy, in the kitchen using this amazing lady’s plant-based recipes that require 10 ingredients or less, 1 bowl, or 30 minutes or less to prepare.
 I’m in!

 Grief will hold you hostage.
 That’s a fact.
 It’s up to you to decide for how long.
 I found that I felt shittier each time I made more excuses about why I couldn’t do something.
-Being productive gives me a way out.
+I know being productive gives me a way out.
 It gives me a way to feel less shitty.

 If you’re looking for ways to feel less shitty too you could: